rhine59/OnTheEdge/EdgeDeviceLab.md

 ## Setup the environment in your Device VM

-When you start this exercise, there is no Horizon agent registered on this device, but if you need to reset, then run these following 2 command and this will unregister the node from the Edge server and also remove the agent and it's environment artefacts.
+When you start this exercise, there is no Horizon agent installed on this device, but if you need to reset, then run these following 2 command and this will unregister the node from the Edge server and also remove the agent and it's environment artefacts.

 ## Optionally clean up old deployments